swup/a11y-plugin/README.md

 ### announcements

 How the new page is announced.
-Use the variables `{title}`, `{href}`, `{path}` and `{url}` to customize this.
-A visit is announced differently, depending on whether the new page has a title or not.
+A visit is announced differently depending on whether the new page has a title or not.
 If found, the main heading or document title is announced.
 If neither is found, the new url will be announced instead:

 - **Title found?** Read `announcements.visit`, replacing `{title}` with the new title
 - **No title?** Read `announcements.visit` too, but replacing `{title}` with the content of `announcements.url`